dylan-lang/opendylan/documentation/getting-started-ide/source/remotedbg.rst

    Dylan can locate the program (EXE or DLL) on the filesystem of the remote machine.

 #.
-Specify the path to the program in the “Command line” section of the
+Specify the path to the program in the "Command line" section of the
    Debug page.

    The path should be fully qualified, including the name of the remote